paulwizviz/go-web/docs/Arch.md

 Your scaffold has been architected to help you, as a developer, create a native macOS, Linux and Windows app or a Docker-based container.

-## Customising the scaffold

-1. Modify the Go module name in `go.mod` to suite your requirement;

-2. Modify the folder name `./cmd/goreact` to one of your choice `./cmd/<youur-choice>`

-3. Modify the content `./scripts/common.sh`

 ## Scaffold folders

-Your scaffold has the following folders you should retain.

-These folders are based on recommendations described in [standard Go project layout](https://github.com/golang-standards/project-layout).
+Your scaffold include folders layout based on recommendations described in [standard Go project layout](https://github.com/golang-standards/project-layout).

 ### `./build`